 But this is still a success in my book.

 for much smaller resets.

-These ideas were simply taking up space in your head.
+These ideas were taking up space in your head.

-Want to put your big idea to test?
+Want to put your big idea to the test?

-Learn how to go from idea to early traction in less than 8 weeks.
+Learn to go from idea to early traction in less than eight weeks.